SpecialDude/alx-system_engineering-devops/README.md

 - Reading Man Pages
 - Keyboard Shortcuts for Bash
 ### - 0x01-shell_permissions
 Learning Objectives
+- Permissions (Using chmod, sudo, su, chown and chgrp commands)
+- Other Man Pages
+	- How to create a user
+	- How to create a group
+	- How to print real and effective user and group IDs
+	- How to print the groups a user is in
+	- How to print the effective userid
+### - 0x02-shell_redirections
+Learning Objectives
 - Shell, I/O Redirection
 - Special Characters